aodevxyz/snailshooter/README.md

-this is a snail game by austists :3
+this is a snail game by autistic people :3